-As the Group has made a loss for the year ended 30 June 2013, all options on issue are considered antidilutive and have not been included in the calculation of diluted earnings per share.
+For the year ended 30 June 2014, all options on issue were antidilutive as the various exercise prices were all greater than the average market price of the Company's shares during the year.
 This has resulted in the diluted earnings per share being the same as the basic earnings per share.
 These options could potentially dilute basic earnings per share in the future.

-26. SHARE-BASED PAYMENTS
+25. SHARE-BASED PAYMENTS

-(a) Employees and Contractors Option Plan
+(a) Employees and Contractors Options

 The Company provides benefits to employees (including directors) and contractors of the Company in the form of share-based payment transactions, whereby employees render services in exchange for options to acquire ordinary shares.
-The exercise price of the options granted range from 27.5 cents to 80 cents per option.
-All options granted have expiry dates ranging from 14 December 2013 to 30 November 2017.
+The exercise price of the options granted range from 20 cents to 80 cents per option.
+All options granted have expiry dates ranging from 21 October 2015 to 19 November 2018.